The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The normal rule is that expenditure is incurred on the date on which the obligation to pay becomes unconditional.
 This may be set by the contract to purchase the plant and machinery.

 Where there is no contract, or the contract contains no specific agreement as to terms of payment, a person buying goods is legally required to pay for them on delivery.
-Therefore in most cases expenditure is incurred when the goods are delivered.
+T

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.